Table of Content

 Compare The Alternatives

-The Wells Fargo Active Cash looks to be the better option for these two cards.
-It carries no annual fee, has a good cash-based signup offer, and provides you with consistent 2% cashback across all of your purchases.
+Between the two cards, the Wells Fargo Active Cash stands out as the better choice.
+It has no annual fee, a solid cash-based sign-up bonus, and offers a consistent 2% cashback on all purchases.

 Lastly, there are some alternatives that you may want to take a look before applying.